Are you wondering how to navigate the Google Workspace pricing plans?

-The most popular and best alternative to Google Workspace of course comes from Microsoft named Microsoft 365.
+The most popular and best alternative to Google Workspace comes from Microsoft, named Microsoft 365.

 Microsoft 365 (once called Office 365) is a similar suite of tools.
-Its roots harken to the days of desktop software and still have an option to install software locally on your Windows or Macintosh computer.
+Its roots harken to the days of desktop software, and you still have the option to install software locally on your Windows or macOS computer.

 Google Workspace excels at online and sharing between teammates.

 I personally use both as I prefer Microsoft Excel over Google Sheets.
-For creating blog posts for any website I still prefer Google Docs since it allows sharing with team
+For creating blog posts for any website, I still prefer Google Docs since it allows sharing with any online collaboration.

 After comparing each Google Workspace plan’s benefits and costs, which Google Business email pricing plan seems to work best for your needs?